-Fair housing concerns arise when poverty is concentrated.
-HUD has identified racial/ethnic concentrations of poverty where: 1) there is a non-White population of 50 percent or more; and 2) more than 40 percent of residents in that neighborhood live at or below the poverty line.
-To account for differences in incomes across the country, HUD supplements the income test with an alternate criterion.
-Thus, a neighborhood can be a Racially/Ethnically Concentrated Area of Poverty (R/ECAP) if it has a poverty rate that exceeds 40 percent or is three or more times the average tract poverty rate for that metropolitan/micropolitan area, whichever threshold is lower.
+'Fair housing concerns arise when poverty is concentrated.
+HUD has identified racial/ethnic concentrations of poverty (R/ECAPs) where: 1) there is a non-White population of 50 percent or more; and 2) more than 40 percent of residents in that neighborhood live at or below the poverty line.
+HUD supplements the income test with an alternate criterion.
+Thus, a neighborhood can be a R/ECAP if the poverty rate exceeds 40 percent or is 3X the average poverty rate for its region.